|MAIN Topics Orchid photos Growers Library Orchid Societies Contact Links FAQ|

 Vanilla is the most famous orchid for its flavor.
 It has been use to flavor food and tobacco (in Cuba).
 Not only was Vanilla considered a wonderful flavoring for foods and beverages, but from the 16th to 19th centuries it was considered to be an aphrodisiac and to have therapeutic values, from aiding digestion and preventing headaches to counteracting poisons and bites.
 The Aztecs called these brown beans "tlilxochitl"(tea-so-shill), the Aztec word for "Black Flower", and required the Totonac Indians who produced them to give some of the finest pods to the emperor Montezuma as a tax payment.

-The blooms of all orchids are considered safe for consumption, but some species may irritate the stomach.
+As true food many orchid blooms are used in salads.
+The blooms of all orchids are considered safe for consumption, but reports are that they are somewhat bitter and some species may irritate the stomach.

 While Dendrobium chrysotoxum flowers are being dried and consumed as tea for pleasure or good health.

 In Nepal, the botanist Bhakta B Raskoti reports that many species are used as food sources.
 Some Tamang communities use flowers of Dendrobium longicornu as pickle.
 Pseudobulb of Coelogyne ovalis and tuber of the Peristylus constridctus are eaten to reduce thirst by countryside people.